Several churchgoers are dead in Haiti after deciding to march against a dangerous gang

 “There are several who are injured and others who are missing,” he said.
 The fate of “Pastor Marco,” Jean said, remained unknown.

-He and his fellow human rights defenders criticized the comportment of the Haitian national police, which they said allowed the churchgoers to carry out a demonstration against a gang notorious for carrying out massacres and just last week warned of its intentions to shut down the last remaining road connecting the capital to the northern regions of the country.
+He and his fellow human rights defenders criticized the comportment of the Haitian national police, which they said allowed the churchgoers to carry out a demonstration against a gang notorious for carrying out massacres and just last week warned of its intentions to shut down the last remaining open road connecting the capital to the northern regions of the country.

 “You grab machetes to go attack an armed gang?
 The police should have blocked them,” said Jean, who also took issue with the pastor’s “irresponsible” act.